Protesters accused of planning to disrupt State Opening of Parliament arrested

 Editor

-Supporters of protest group Youth Demand have been arrested in central London after they announced plans to disrupt the State Opening of Parliament.
+Supporters of protest group Youth Demand were arrested in central London after they announced plans to disrupt the State Opening of Parliament.

-Youth Demand said that the 10 protesters were arrested in a branch of Leon at around 9.15am, after which demonstrators who planned to march towards Parliament were detained.
+Youth Demand said some protesters were arrested in a branch of Leon at around 9.15am, after which demonstrators who planned to march towards Parliament were detained.

 A spokesperson said: “When political leaders don’t have the guts or the moral backbone to lift a finger for the people of Palestine after months of public outcry, it becomes clear how broken our political system is.
 Meanwhile the police protect those in power making the decisions that are destroying people’s lives.